 I’ve been thinking about what I enjoy.
 What do I want to do with my life?
 What awakens my heart?
 What calls me up higher?
 Where do I want to grow?
 It is what most people call passion.
 It’s my guess you have been thinking along the same lines.
-I am sensing and have seen how I am in need of paying attention to where are my focus and interests.
+I am sensing and have seen how I need to pay attention to where my focus and interests are aligning.
 These things are changing for me.
-When I notice this I start looking for clues.
-What am I interested in?
+When I notice this, I start looking for clues and start asking questions: What am I interested in?
 Where am I spending my time, energy, talents, money?
 What am I passionate about in this season of my life?
 Passion simply put is the energy to accomplish goals.
-Be careful!

 Passion is the energy to accomplish goals. – Tweet This!

-1. A true passion has with it the accompanying expression of joy and fulfillment that is free from worry of what others think and we are able to run in what we are called to do, achieving and obtaining a goal.
-It might be hard but it feels so right and good.
+- A true passion comes with an accompanying expression of joy and fulfillment that is free from worry of what another thinks.
+It has a measure of grace that allows us to be able to run in what we are called to do, achieving and obtaining a goal.
+It might be hard but we are able to persevere and it feels so right and good.

-The former passion, the kind that is rooted in Christ is something that I want to sense as an undercurrent in my life.
-How I know its there is it reveals itself in what I do, how I carry myself, what I talk about, and how I think about and love others.
+True passion, the kind that is rooted in Christ is something that I always want to sense in the undercurrent in my life.
+How I know it is there is through reflection.
+As I look and ponder I see it reveal itself in what I do, how I carry myself, what I talk about, and how I think about and love others.
 It is in the way I move about my day.
 I believe that God put this passion in us because He is a passionate God.
 A consuming fire kind of God.
-The kind who keeps promises because His passion for use is undefiled, beautiful, and for our good.
+The kind of God who keeps promises because His passion for us is undefiled, beautiful, for our good and His glory.

 Here’s the thing, I see people use passion all the time.
 It is unharnessed and full of jumps and starts like an engine starved for gas.
-Passion is the fuel flowing in our veins that awakens us and lights our lives on fire for something we see as worthwhile and meaningful.
-So what can we do about that?
-How do we harness this fire the Lord put in us for our good and His kingdom?
+Passion is the fuel flowing in our veins that awakens us and lights our lives on fire for what is worthwhile and meaningful.

 Get the order straight: Many people wait to feel the passion and then move.
-They are reliant on the emotion to give the energy to accomplish what it is they are passionate about.
+They are reliant on emotion to give them the energy to accomplish what they are passionate about.
 It works but in very short spurts.